 Songs of Zarathustra simply must be an allemande: a serious, German dance - yet also, I hope, tinged with some of the Mediterranean lightness that Nietzsche so treasured.

-My yet-untitled book on Aristotle will have the character of a courante: majestic and magisterial despite its brevity, it will likely be a short commentary on key themes from Aristotelian ethics (in the tradition of Averroes, Albertus Magnus, and Thomas Aquinas, albeit on a smaller, more intimate scale).
+My book on Aristotle (A Worthy Life) will have the character of a courante: majestic and magisterial despite its brevity, it will likely be a short commentary on key themes from Aristotelian ethics (in the tradition of Averroes, Albertus Magnus, and Thomas Aquinas, albeit on a smaller, more intimate scale).

 From that high plane we will turn to a thinker who is in many ways the opposite of Aristotle: Thoreau.
-Here we proceed at a leisurely, loping pace in the sarabande, entitled Walking With Thoreau.
+Here we proceed at a leisurely, loping pace in the sarabande, entitled The Upland Farm.
 (Perhaps four "seasonal" essays sprinkled with short poems, as Thoreau liked to do?)